Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Druids typically work magic in a space that they define as the center, and call

-or other methods to access the other worlds, find spirit allies (power animals,
+often use drumming or other methods to access the other worlds, find spirit

-etc.) and return with the ally, who then does tasks, healing. etc. when
+allies (power animals, etc.) and return with the ally, who then does tasks,

-peoples and other Earth Religionists use a variety of techniques which may
+indigenous peoples and other Earth Religionists use a variety of techniques

-include some of the above as well as techniques that may be unique to their
+which may include some of the above as well as techniques that may be unique to

 GENERAL UNDERLYING